McAfee Antivirus: Independent test results

 Until approximately 2016 McAfee suffered from poorer malware detection test results and a larger impact on PC performance.

 Since end of 2016 with the introduction of AI and machine learning detection technologies initially called McAfee Real-Protect, the test results have changed significantly though.
 AV-TEST (Germany) awarded McAfee with a TOP Product certification in the last 29 tests, SE Labs (UK) gave McAfee an AAA rating in the last 26 tests and AV-Comparatives has been certifying McAfee win an ADVANCED+ rating in its Real-World Protection tests since July 2022.
 AV-Comparatives has also rated McAfee as ADVANCED+ in almost all Performance tests since October 2016.

-In January 2025 AV-Comparatives published it's 2024 Summary Report in which it awarded McAfee with two Gold awards: the 2024 Real-World Protection Gold Award and the Best Overall Speed Gold Award.
+In January 2025 AV-Comparatives published its 2024 Summary Report in which it awarded McAfee with two Gold awards: the 2024 Real-World Protection Gold Award and the Best Overall Speed Gold Award.

-AV-Comparatives’ Real-World Protection Test measures a product’s ability to combat malware under everyday conditions.
+AV-Comparatives’ Real-World Protection Test measures a product's ability to combat malware under everyday conditions.
 Winners of this test, such as McAfee, provide high levels of protection with minimal false alarms, sparing users the stress and burden of identifying whether something is harmful.

 The PC Performance Test evaluates the impact of a security product on system performance.
 McAfee showed the lowest impact on PC performance of all tested vendors throughout 2024.